arodmail/aws-doc/cognito/README.md

 }
 ```

 The application's Callback URL may be designed securely to accept these tokens to grant the authorized  user access to the application's backend services.
-JWT's may also include claims that tell the application how to make more granular authorization decisions about access.
+You can [customize JWT's](https://aws.amazon.com/blogs/security/how-to-customize-access-tokens-in-amazon-cognito-user-pools/) to include claims that tell the application how to make more granular authorization decisions about access.

 ### 8. Conclusion